Inside the NBA’s ambitious plans for a personalized streaming service for basketball fans

 Imagine watching an NBA broadcast that’s tailored just to you.
 Instead of getting the standard play-by-play, you can opt to listen to analysis from your favorite commentator.
 You can switch to your preferred camera angles and see stats for each player overlaid atop the broadcast and updated in real-time.
 The virtual advertisements that appear throughout the arena are customized to your interests.

 This is the future of game broadcasting, according to top NBA executives.
-In a conversation today at Fast Company‘s Agenda 2022 virtual summit, Krishna Bhagavatula, the league’s chief technology officer, and Matt Wolf, head of global strategy and innovation, offered a behind-the-scenes look at how the NBA’s forthcoming direct-to-consumer game streaming platform is coming together.
+In a conversation today at Fast Company‘s Agenda 2022 virtual summit, Krishna Bhagavatula, the league’s chief technology officer, and Matt Wolf, head of global strategy and innovation, offered a behind-the-scenes look at how the NBA’s forthcoming direct-to-consumer game-streaming platform is coming together.

 The NBA first announced the platform, which will be powered by Microsoft Azure, in April 2020, promising to use artificial intelligence to enhance the game-viewing experience.
 The league has already been piloting elements of this streaming experience.
 In 2020, it began experimenting with alternative streams for League Pass and NBA TV subscribers, including ones enhanced by “influencer” commentary and alternative, courtside camera angles.
 Subscribers have also been able to watch NBABet Stream telecasts, which include commentary and graphics that cater to the real-time sports bettors.